Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsubsection{Multi-Robot System (MRS)}

 The MRS consists of six ROS2-based multi-robot platforms, known as SMARTmBOT \cite{jo2022smartmbot}.
-Each SMARTmBOT is an open-source mobile robot platform based on robot operating system 2 (ROS2), with a diameter and height of 15 $cm$ and 10 $cm$, respectively, and a weight of 900 $grams$.
-The robot's orientation and direction are tracked by the Vicon motion capture system with 100 Hz sampling rate, which uses reflective markers attached to the top of the robots.
-To perform the surveillance mission, a pure-pursuit control algorithm was employed, allowing the robot to repetitively travel between the starting position and the goal position at a velocity of approximately 300 $mm/s$ \cite{paden2016survey}.
+The MRS consists of six ROS2-based multi-robot platforms, which is an open-source mobile robot platform.
+The Vicon motion capture system tracks the robot's locations, which uses reflective markers attached to the top of the robots.
+To perform the surveillance mission, a pure-pursuit control algorithm was employed, allowing the robot to repetitively travel between the start and goal position \cite{paden2016survey}.